ckaylor33/react-todo/README.md

 Functionality <br/>
 -useState for functionality <br/>
--adding items, deleting items, editing items, deleting list & updating list depending on what users actions <br/>
+-Adding items, deleting items, editing items, deleting list & updating list depending on what users actions <br/>

 Alerts <br/>
 -useState to recognize when to show an alert and useEffect to display alert <br/>